Skip to Content

 Don't forget to consider the related issues of:

-Licensing your research outputs communicates your explicit permission for others to use your work under specific conditions.
+Licensing your research outputs (including data) communicates your explicit permission for others to use your work under specific conditions.
 A copyright license ensures that data is attributed to you and will also apply some restrictions around how your data can be used and shared in other research.
-Take particular care if sharing data with commercial enterprises.

-Creative Commons licensing is a globally recognised system with six licenses that describe and allow for different levels of sharing and reuse.
+Creative Commons licensing is a globally recognised suite of six licenses that allow for different levels of sharing and reuse.
 The licenses range from ‘all rights reserved’ copyright to ‘public domain’.

 Page authorised by University Librarian